Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 When you generate certificates, the common name will be your-cp4i.example.com and you'll use mycluster-fra02-c3c-16x32-bcaeaf77ec409da3581f519c2c3bf303-0000.eu-de.containers.appdomain.cloud as DNS names.

 If you'd rather use self-signed certificates, this also works.
 TBW: files to update.

+### Enable MQ sample queue manager

+Using the ingress subdomain from the previous step, update the dns name and common name in [mq-server-tls.yaml](components/mq/base/tls/mq-server-tls.yaml)